-Means, the kids should be familiarized with manipulatives first.
+This means, the kids should be familiarized with manipulatives first.

-The teachers may ask kids to place the manipulatives on intended shelves to be comfortable.
+The teachers may ask kids to place the manipulatives on the intended shelves to be comfortable.
 They may also have a small discussion to tell kids how to use the manipulatives for learning purposes.

 - Berkseth, Holly A., “The Effectiveness of Manipulatives in the Elementary School Classroom” (2013).
 Honors College Theses.
 10. https://digitalcommons.wayne.edu/honorstheses/10

 An engineer, Maths expert, Online Tutor and animal rights activist.
 In more than 5+ years of my online teaching experience, I closely worked with many students struggling with dyscalculia and dyslexia.
 With the years passing, I learned that not much effort being put into the awareness of this learning disorder.
 Students with dyscalculia often misunderstood for having just a simple math fear.
 This is still an underresearched and understudied subject.
 I am also the founder of Smartynote -‘The notepad app for dyslexia’,